fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 In this chapter

-1. Course presentation (objectives & couese plan)
+1. Course presentation (objectives & course plan)
 2. What is Digital ?
 3. What is Corporate finance function ?